openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Repositories that generate translation files will have their translation files generated and committed via a pull request to the openedx-translation repository via a github workflow.
-Once the translation files from edx-platform and other repositories are moved to the openedx-translations repository, the Transifex GitHub App will link a Transifex project of a name such as "Open edX Translations" to the openedx-translations repository.
+Once the translation files from edx-platform and other repositories are moved to the openedx-translations repository, the `Transifex GitHub App`_ will link a Transifex project of a name such as "Open edX Translations" to the openedx-translations repository.
-A configuration file naming the files that are to be translated and the trigger that pulls translation files back into will be created in the openedx/translations repository.
-This link will allow for the Transifex GitHub App to automatically manage the push/pull of the translation files without the need for human intervention.
+A `Transifex GitHub Integration configuration file`_ naming the files that are to be translated and the trigger that pulls translation files back into will be created in the openedx/translations repository.
+This link will allow for the `Transifex GitHub App`_ to automatically manage the push/pull of the translation files without the need for human intervention.

 When it comes time to cut an Open Release, a new branch will be formed in the openedx-translations repository for this release.
 This new branch will correspond with